mat373/mat373/README.md

 <h1 align="center">Hi 👋, I'm Piotrek</h1>
-<h3 align="center">am a Computer Science student.
+<h3 align="center">I'm a Computer Science student.
 I would like to gain my first Professional experience in the IT.
 I am looking for internship and professional development opportunities as a junior programmer.</h3>

 - 🌱 I’m currently learning **still Spring, mainly Spring Cloud and microservises ;)**